- Fees & Finance

 The University was ranked top in the UK for its research in influencing innovation by Nature in 2017.
 At the University of Dundee there are always new research projects launched, for example, the Centre for Anatomy and Human Identification which uses state-of-the-art forensic science techniques and facial reconstruction to generate images and models from human remains.

 The University of Dundee has exchange agreements with many universities across Europe, North America and Australasia through the ERASMUS+ programme, Transatlantic Student Exchange (TSE) and Australasia Student Exchange (ASE).
-All students at the University have the opportunity to take part in an ERASMUS+ exchange or work placement as an integrated part their Dundee degree with different courses having agreements with different institutions across Europe.
+All students at the University have the opportunity to take part in an exchange programme or work placement as an integrated part their Dundee degree with different courses having agreements with different partnered institutions.

 TSE only offers exchanges to students on certain courses including Accountancy, Arts and Design, the Environment, Humanities, Psychology, Engineering, Physics, Mathematics and Science.
 Every year Dundee sends 30-40 undergraduates students to universities in America and Canada.
 Similarly the ASE programme is limited to students on certain degrees.
 Each School has an Academic Exchange Co-ordinator who can let you know the exchange opportunities available to you, help you through the application process and help you to choose modules that will complement your Dundee degree.